zenntenn/changelingthepodcast/about.md

 # About the Podcast

 Changeling the Podcast is a weekly exploration of the roleplaying game Changeling the Dreaming.
 Episodes range from readthroughs of books, to interviews with people relevant to Changeling, to deep dives into various topics.
-We're two fans of the game who are excited to share our love for Changeling with you all.
+We are two fans of the game who are excited to share our love for Changeling with you all.

 # Our Hosts